tenifasanmi/tenifasanmi/README.md

 # [Welcome!](https://sites.google.com/u/0/d/11rOH9SwzZsHqicgPYGyLVpM7_tYBeX7I/p/1Q92wH39W-08LhL9dJa2RGXWInm7CVj8r/preview?authuser=0)
 Hello!
 My name is Teni and welcome to my portfolio.
-I am a fourth-year electrical engineering student at the University of Victoria.
+I am an electrical engineering student at the University of Victoria.
 I have an interest in embedded systems, AI and robotics.
 Post-graduation, I hope to apply the knowledge and skills that I have built up to the design of sustainable and accessible technologies.
 All documentation for projects I have worked on can be accessed by clicking the links below or through any of the project's github repository.